Cookies on the SIM Sherpa website

 Sky Mobile's Roll data rollover scheme

-3 years to use up your leftover dataHow 'Roll' works
+3 years to get through your unused dataHow 'Roll' works

 from Sky's detailed guide